xarch/espresso/README.md

 # espresso
-Human friendly format that is based on a subset of CoffeeScript Language, an alternative to [YAML](http://yaml.org), [JSON](http://json.org), and [CSON](https://github.com/bevry/cson).
+Human friendly format that is based on a CoffeeScript Language's syntax, an alternative to [YAML](http://yaml.org), [JSON](http://json.org), and [CSON](https://github.com/bevry/cson).
 Reference Implementation.